-Support our communities
+Support communities and Indigenous peoples

-Support our communities
+Support communities and Indigenous peoples

-• What this means for you
+• What it means for you

 respecthumanrightsnever 2022